zecure/shadowd.zecure.org/content/overview/shadowd.md

 Use cmake to configure and prepare the project.
 It is a good idea to create a separate directory for this.
-A typical installation might look like this:
+A typical installation might look like this.

     mkdir build
     cd build